vpaeder/esp_obs_commander/README.md

 You can find the PCB model that I used for testing [here](https://github.com/vpaeder/kicad_stream_controller)(in French).
 When I started this, this project costed me, for a single unit (components, PCB and case), about 75€ including shipping.
 Be aware that you need a little bit of practice with electronics to mount the components correctly.
 It is of course possible to use another hardware, as long as the screen is big enough.
 You may need to adapt drivers though.

+If you want to build your own setup, you can see the [wiring](#wiring) section.

 # Functionalities

 - Configurable touch screen interface
+- Six buttons with customizable look and action
 - Two analog potentiometers
 - Battery or USB-powered
 - Wireless control of OBS through WiFi and [obs-websocket](https://github.com/obsproject/obs-websocket)